 The most painful withdrawal symptoms should have subsided by now.
 Now’s the time to detoxify your body and to begin to develop new positive habits.
 If you’ve made it this far, you should feel hopeful you can stop.
 You should begin to feel better each day.

-Week 2 Off Opioids: Withdrawal symptoms linger into this week.
+Heroin withdrawal symptoms linger into this week 2 for sure.
 Many symptoms you’re probably still feeling.
 But you have to persevere and refuse to give in.
 Make sure you don’t do anything stupid like hang out with some drug using friends.
 Be smart and focus on your health.

 Weekly Goal: Stay strong, stay away from bad influences.
 Develop new good habits.
 Talk to someone about the emotional reasons why used.